 What is Mindfulness?

-Mindfulness is about anchoring our attention in the present moment.
-This may be to our breath or one of our senses.
+Mindfulness is about anchoring our attention in the present moment, with compassion.
+We might use our breath or one of our senses to do this.
 Mindfulness is also about bringing attention to our everyday tasks, not just in meditation.

-Self Compassion practices allow us to be kinder to ourselves.
-When things are not how we would like them to be, when we experience pain in our lives or when we struggle to accept these parts of human experience, compassion practices support us.
+Self Compassion practices allow us to be kinder to ourselves, to recognise our needs and to motivate us to meet these needs.
+When things are not how we would like them to be, when we experience pain in our lives or when we struggle to accept parts of our human experience, compassion practices support us, allowing us to manage day to day stressors, symptoms such as anxiety and depression, and promote resilience.

 Mindfulness in reality.....